abigailGadams/Python_List_Comprehension/README.md

 # Python List Comprehension

-Basic Format:
+## Basic Format:

 [EXPRESSION for VAR in ITERABLE IF_CLAUSE]

+## Advantages

+Chain if_clause's together to filter through large amounts of data with minimal code